kompiuter/equal/README.md

-# equal
-Library that provides an interface that tests for equality

-*Work in progress*
+# INCOMPLETE - work in progress